Likely in breach of legal settlement with student newspaper

 And that’s not Graham’s only disciplinary threat.
 Not only must Nally stop engaging in common journalism practices, but he must treat university officials “with appropriate respect” – whatever that means – or face discipline.

 The president seriously argues that he has the right to nullify Nally’s constitutional rights.
-“You will NOT” write letters about anyone in the Haskell community that bring “unjustified liability” (?); “[m]ake demands” (journalistic requests) from “any governmental agency” or anyone at Haskell; get permission before recording interviews, in spite of state law; or “[a]ttempt countermanding decisions” regarding the appointment of faculty advisers.
+“You will NOT” write letters about anyone in the Haskell community that bring “unjustified liability” (?); “[m]ake demands” (journalistic requests) from “any governmental agency” or anyone at Haskell; fail to get permission before recording interviews, in spite of state law; or “[a]ttempt countermanding decisions” regarding the appointment of faculty advisers.

 Needless to say, Graham is all but daring the Leader to go to court to enforce the 1989 settlement, and then some.